 PolarTREC will support approximately 12 projects per year—6 in the Arctic and 6 in the Antarctic.
 Depending on the dates and types of projects, this balance may vary.

 PolarTREC or the NSF logistics providers cover most costs associated with participation in the program.
 This includes travel, lodging, food, essential field gear, and substitute costs if you are on an expedition while your school is in session.
-Expenses teachers may incur are likely to include personal apparel and gear not provided (long underwear, gloves, socks, etc.), some medical expenses or evacuation insurance if not included in your present insurance, personal travel or travel related to outreach activities before or after the expedition, and possible salary related losses depending on your school and their policies for leave.
+Expenses educators may incur are likely to include personal apparel and gear not provided (long underwear, gloves, socks, etc.), some medical expenses or evacuation insurance if not included in your present insurance, personal travel or travel related to outreach activities before or after the expedition, and possible salary related losses depending on your school or business and their policies for leave.

-PolarTREC does not have specific classroom requirements.
+If you are classroom teacher, the PolarTREC program does not have specific classroom requirements.
 Teachers are expected to share what they are doing or have done with the experience both in and outside of the classroom.
 Past TREC and PolarTREC teachers have used this experience in a number of ways in their own classrooms and other types of outreach.
 Classroom involvement depends largely on field expedition dates.
 If school is out when a teacher is in the field some of the outreach tools, such as the live events might not involve students in real-time but can be shared with students upon returning from the field.
 Many teachers work intensively with their classes before leaving for the field, engaging their students in the planning process and getting them excited about the expedition so that students and families will be interested in following the expedition when school is not in session.

 We encourage you to contact the PolarTREC staff directly at info [at] polartrec.com to discuss your concerns and address your questions.
 We'd be happy to share contact information for educators that have participated in the program so you can get their perspective.
 Each year, we will also host a webinar for interested educators to learn more about the program.
 The webinar will be announced through our ARCUS and Polar Education list as well as posted on the PolarTREC website.
 All webinars are archived for later viewing.